Grifo89/Nubank-Assessment/README.md

 Once you have the needed setup, you can start using the application.

-Being at the root directory, the application runs typing the following command `python capital_gains`, after typing the command there are two options you can going through:
+Being at the root directory, the application runs typing the following command `python capital_gains`, after typing the command there are two options on wich you can choose:

 1. You can press Enter and get into the console interactive mode, where you can pass in the stock operation, which is made up of many transaction.
-When you finish to do it press `Enter` and `Ctrl + d` execute the progam.
+When you finish to do it press `Enter` and `Ctrl + d` to execute the progam.

 2. You can, after typing the command, redirect a file to the application as an input using **input redirection** `python capital_gains < test.txt`

 ### Input Example

-Each operation is made by many tansactions.
+Each operation is made by many transactions.
 The application can process several operations as an input.

-The input should contain a operation per line.
+The input should have a operation per line.

 Operation Input Data
 > `[{"operation":"buy", "unit-cost":10.00, "quantity": 10000},{"operation":"sell", "unit-cost":20.00, "quantity": 5000}]`